refractionPOINT/lce_doc/docs/external_logs.md

 ## Ingestion
 ### Using LC Sensors
+The LimaCharlie sensor can be used to retrieve log files directly from hosts.

+#### Manually
 To instruct the ingestion of a log file located on a host where LC is installed, simply issue the [log_get](sensor_commands.md#log_get) command.
 You should receive two events in response to this command: a general receipt indicating the sensor received the command, and a response with a status code indicating whether the ingestion was successful (an error code of `200` (as in HTTP) indicates success).

+#### Using the Service
+With the External Logs Service enabled, a new section should be open in the web interface.
+It will allow you to manage the automatic collection of log files from your fleet without manual input or configuration.

+The service manages this through the use of Rules that specify a set of Platforms (like Windows), Tags (sensor tags), a retention time and file patterns.

+Rules define which file path patterns should be monitored for changes and ingested for specific sets of hosts.

+Filter tags are tags that must ALL be present on a sensor for it to match (ANDed), while the platform of the sensor much match one of the platforms in the filter (ORed).

+Patterns are file path where the file expression at the end of the path can contain patterns line (*, ?, +).
+These wildcards are NOT supported in the path portion of the pattern.
+Windows directory separators (backslash, "\") must be escaped like "\\".
+Good example: /var/log/*.1

+Bad example: /var/*/syslog

+Note that matching log files are watched for changes.
+When a change is detected, the entire file is ingested.
+This means you usually want to target logs that get rolled over after a certain time.

+For example syslog is rolled from "syslog" to "syslog.1" after a day, you want to target "syslog.1 to avoid duplicating records from a file being appended to.

 ### Using the CLI
 To simplify the task on ingesting via the REST API, you can use the LC CLI tool (`pip install limacharlie`).